magicbell/magicbell-swift/README.md

     }
 }
 ```
-Additionaly, it is possible to access directly a cateogry
+Additionaly, it is possible to fetch directly a cateogry:

 ```swift
 user.userPreferences.fetchPreferences(for: "my_category") { result in